Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Structural Results and Equivalent MDP Formulation

 The problem setup being considered is one which is dynamically controlled and in which the measurements are obtained via coding.
-This setup is a generalization of the following two setups: \begin{enumerate} \item Uncontrolled zero-delay coding setup.
-We will first consider the case where the system is not driven by control.
-Dynamics for this system are described by $x_{k+1} = f(x_k,w_k)$, for all $k \geq 0$.
+This setup is a generalization of the following two important settings. \begin{enumerate} \item {\bf Zero-Delay Coding of Control-Free Markov Sources.} Consider the model (\ref{system}) where control is absent.
+Dynamics for this system are described by $x_{t+1} = f(x_t,w_t)$, for all $t \geq 0$.
 In this setup, the set of admissible encoder policies is

 where $I^e_t = (x_{[0,t]}, q_{[0,t-1]})$.
 Instead of a controller we would have a decoder and a decoder policy, called $\gamma^d$.
 The decoder policy would map the channel output to a reconstruction of the source $\hat{x}_t$ defined on $\X$.
 That is,